A year after Brexit vote, European and UK shares diverge

 By Kit Rees

-LONDON, June 23 (Reuters) - Another wobble in commodity-related shares and dollar earners put pressure on British blue chips on Friday, underscoring their underperformance against continental European peers a year on from Britain's vote to leave the European Union.
+LONDON, June 23 (Reuters) - Another wobble in commodity-related shares saw British blue chips extend their underperformance against continental European peers on Friday, a year on from Britain's vote to leave the European Union.

-Britain's FTSE 100 was down 0.2 percent at its close, weighed down by weakness in health care and mining stocks - large-cap dollar earners.
+Britain's FTSE 100 fell 0.3 percent to 7,413.33 points, weighed down by weakness in mining and oil stocks, as well as in shares of large-cap dollar earners.

-Friday marked the one-year anniversary of Britons voting in a referendum by a narrow margin to quit the EU, a shock outcome which then sent sterling, British and European stocks into a tailspin.
+Friday marked the one-year anniversary of Britons voting in a referendum to quit the EU, a shock outcome which sent sterling, British and European stocks into a tailspin.

 While stocks have recovered sharply from their slump in the immediate aftermath, in U.S. dollar terms, British stocks continue to lag peers in Europe and elsewhere as a cloudy outlook for sterling dented appetite among foreign investors.

-"Brexit itself, I don't think, has had much of an effect on the market, but what has had an effect has been the fall in sterling," said Paul Mumford, senior investment manager at Cavendish Asset Management.
+"Brexit itself, I don't think, has had much of an effect on the market, but what has had an effect has been the fall in sterling," Paul Mumford, senior investment manager at Cavendish Asset Management, said.
+"Because of the uncertainty that might have arisen from the election result, it may be that sterling is going to stay down longer than we thought," added Cavendish's Mumford, referring to the recent British general election which resulted in a hung parliament.

-Mumford said the inconclusive outcome of this month's national election in Britain was also now weighing on sterling.

-"Because of the uncertainty that might have arisen from the election result, it may be that sterling is going to stay down longer than we thought," Mumford said.

-The pan-European STOXX 600 index was down 0.2 percent as falls among financials, pharma firms and energy shares weighed.
+The pan-European STOXX 600 index was down 0.1 percent as a bruised oil price weighed on Europe's broader energy sector, which fell 0.3 percent.

-Elsewhere, broker changes helped drive price action, with British broadcaster ITV rising more than 3 percent after Morgan Stanley upgraded it to "buy", citing its attractive valuation.
+Elsewhere, broker changes helped drive price action, with German lender Commerzbank rising 1.5 percent on a negative banking index after an upgrade from Citi.

-"Timing is always tricky but typically the right moment to buy TV stocks is when advertising starts to improve, even if this is just on a second derivative basis (i.e. it starts to become less bad)," Morgan Stanley analysts said in a note.
+Citi raised its rating on Commerzbank to a "buy", saying that it expects the bank's profitability to recover.

 Finnish and Swedish markets were closed for a holiday.